 Appeal of Library Charges

-Users who wish to appeal library charges will make their appeal to the Library Appeals Committee after first securing and completing an appeal form.
-The appeal form is available at the Circulation desk.
+Users who wish to appeal library charges will make their appeal to the Access Services Coordinator

-The Library Appeals Committee will decide on the validity of the appeals and will recommend appropriate action.
+The Access Services Coordinator will decide on the validity of the appeal and will take appropriate action.